marten-soderquist/git-cheatsheet/git-cheatsheet.md

 To create a new branch and switch to it use `git checkout -b <new branch name>`

-To see what branches you have use `git branch`
+To see what branches you have use `git branch`.

+### View changes

+To view what changes have been made to a file use the command:\
+`git diff <filename>`

 ### Commiting changes

 Commiting changes is a two step process.
-First add the changed files you want to include in your commit.
+First stage (add) the changed files you want to include in your commit.

+`git add <file1> <file2> ...`  (or `git add .` to add all changed files.)

+#### Commit philosophy

+- Keep commits small
+  * If you have several files that have changed but the changes are not related to each other then split then make several commits.
+- Leave a relevant commit message
+  * This makes changes easier to find later.

 ---
 ## Terminology